-You should take out a comprehensive travel insurance policy before you travel; additionally, make sure that your EHIC card is still in-date.
+You should take out a comprehensive travel insurance policy before you travel; additionally, make sure that your GHIC is still in-date.
 You can apply for a new GHIC on the NHS website.

 Unless your credit card has a specific travel insurance policy included with it, you will not be covered.
 If you do have insurance via your credit card, check the policy carefully to ensure it does actually cover you adequately.

 In the event that the company you booked with goes out of business you may have some protection via Section 75 of the Consumer Credit Act.
 However, this will not offer you medical cover, cancellation cover for medical reasons or any of the other things a travel insurance policy would offer you.

 It's a good idea to take out travel insurance as soon as you've booked a holiday.
 Most insurers will cover some or all the costs if you have to cancel for myriad reasons, including bereavement, illness or injury.

 If you've left it to the last minute, a majority of providers still allow you to purchase travel insurance right up until you leave home on the day of travel.
 Some will even allow you to purchase it online at the airport or on the plane before it takes off.

 If you've taken out cover that doesn't quite meet your requirements, it is possible to cancel your travel insurance.
 Generally, there is a 14-day cooling-off period for single trip cover, where you will be able receive a full refund if you have not made a claim or travelled.